Mental Health Tips: How To Recognize The Signs Of An Anxiety Attack

 What does an anxiety attack feel like?

-Consuming worry
+- Consuming worry or unrealistic worry

-Having shortness of breath
+- Having shortness of breath or trouble breathing

-Having a rapid heart rate
+- Having a rapid or increased heart rate

 What are the silent signs of an anxiety attack?

 A silent panic attack is not an officially recognized medical term, but it can be used to describe an anxiety or panic attack that does not have as many outward symptoms.
 For example, someone having a silent panic attack might experience symptoms like numbness in their hands and feet, or they may feel dizzy, have intrusive thoughts, or experience vision changes.
+Most people experiencing these attacks still have intense internal distress.

 What does a mini-anxiety attack look like?